Am I Wrong (Étienne de Crécy song)

 "Am I Wrong" is a 2000 house song by Étienne de Crécy.
 The track is mainly instrumental except for sampling the phrase "am I wrong" from Millie Jackson's voice singing "Am I wrong to hunger...", from the song "(If Loving You Is Wrong) I Don't Want to Be Right".
-The song was lead single from his album Tempovision, and its 3D animated video received wide airplay in Europe.
-"Am I Wrong" charted on European dance and house charts, and peaked at #44 in the UK Singles Chart in January 2001.
+The song was the lead single from his album Tempovision, and its 3D animated video gained significant airplay in Europe.
+"Am I Wrong" charted on European dance and house charts, and peaked at No. 44 on the UK Singles Chart in January 2001.
 The song is best remembered for its prize-winning video clip.

 Video

 Still from the award-winning 3-D video by Geoffroy de Crécy.

 De Crécy commissioned his brother, Geoffroy, to make three animated videos using 3D computer graphics for the album singles "Am I Wrong", "Scratched" and "Tempovision".
 The "Am I Wrong" video was in large part critical commentary on the food industry and the then current scandal of mad cow disease.
 The video for "Am I Wrong" was entered in several European film festivals.
 The video went on to win the best video for 2000 at the 2001 Victoires de la musique.